 It is with profound regret that Chambers Federation reports the torture and assault of one of its most beloved colleagues.
 After 2-years of dangerously escalating threats of retaliation and violence from Congolese state security officers, they have finally succeeded in shutting down the social enterprise known as Fair Congo, Sarl.
 Despite gathering wide stakeholder support to fight against the corruption and violence against Fair Congo it was unfortunately not enough.

-Chambers Federation began investing into the DRC in 2013, later co-funding the Fair Congo Initiatives in 2017 after being approached by the United States Agency for International Development (USAID) to assist in their implementation of the Responsible Mineral Trade and its formal route to market, the “missing link”.
-Fair Congo SARL, a social enterprise, was one part of those initiatives with a mission focusing on formal routes to market for responsibly sourced, artisanally produced (ASM) gold.
-Fair Congo SARL became the sole route to market for all legal ASM gold with significant claims to success including achieving the first conflict-free ASM gold to reach the US and European markets from the DRC, among many other successes.
-However, the enterprise is now in force majeure largely due to:
+Chambers Federation began investing in the DRC in 2013, later co-funding the Fair Congo initiatives in 2017 after being approached by the United States Agency for International Development (USAID) to assist in their implementation of the Responsible Mineral Trade and its formal route to market, the “missing link”.
+Fair Congo Sarl, a social enterprise, was one part of those initiatives with a mission focusing on formal routes-to-market for responsibly sourced, artisanally produced (ASM) gold.
+Fair Congo Sarl became the sole route-to-market for all legal ASM gold with significant claims to success including achieving the first conflict-free ASM gold to reach the US and European markets from the DRC, among many other successes.
+However, the enterprise now appears to be in force majeure largely due to:

 - Fair Congo staff poisoned by an unknown individual or organization

 - Fair Congo’s interim managing director tortured and sexually assaulted by state security officers